remotedisk/mini_blog/README.md

   - For branches: Ensure the branch name is correct
 - **Build fails**: Try using a stable release tag instead of `main` branch or commit hashes
 - **Cache issues**: If builds are inconsistent, the cache key includes the git reference to avoid conflicts

+**Deployment issues:**
+- If GitHub Pages deployment fails, try the alternative method:
+  1. Uncomment the alternative deployment steps in the workflow file
+  2. Comment out the current `peaceiris/actions-gh-pages@v3` step
+  3. This uses the official GitHub Pages actions which may have better compatibility

 ### Logs and Debugging
 - Check the "Actions" tab in your GitHub repository